Getting started

 See the deployment documentation for detailed guides on various deployment strategies.

-Congratulations! your dapp is now available on the web in production mode.
+Congratulations!
+Your application is now available on the web in production mode.

 # Next steps